See Jupiter in all its infrared glory through the eyes of NASA’s James Webb Space Telescope

-The James Webb Space Telescope’s magnificent first photos, which scientists will dissect for years to come, have been feted this week in a parade of reveals from NASA.
+The James Webb Space Telescope’s magnificent first photos, which scientists will dissect for years to come, have been feted this week in a parade of debuts from NASA.

 After a flurry of deep space images were unveiled Tuesday—showing technicolor clouds of cosmic nebulae, and a sky speckled with galaxy clusters over 13 billion light-years away—another set of images was released Thursday, showing a more familiar but no less illuminating view of Jupiter, a planet within our humble solar system.

-Captured as an early test of the telescope’s instruments, before roving further into the universe, the data offers stunning detail of the gas giant, including its rings and several of its moons, Europa, Thebe, and Metis.
+Captured as an early test of the telescope’s instruments before roving further into the universe, the Jupiter images reveal the gas giant in stunning detail, including its rings and several of its moons, Europa, Thebe, and Metis.

 Webb’s ability to see Jupiter’s hazy rings is especially rare.
-The rings are formed when meteors collide with Jupiter’s moons, kicking up dust particles that are just light enough to escape the moon’s gravity and be pulled into orbit around the planet.
+The rings are formed when meteors collide with Jupiter’s moons, kicking up dust particles that are just light enough to escape lunar gravity and be pulled into orbit around the massive planet.
 They exist so tenuously that they eluded detection for decades, until 1979’s Voyager 1 expedition journeyed to the dark side of Jupiter and looked backward, discovering a thin silhouette of rings against the sun.

 Webb’s images also show Jupiter’s signature bands, formed by alternating zones of atmospheric gas, as well as its famous Great Red Spot, where a storm big enough to engulf our Earth rages on its surface.